Ditchcarbon

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-This request for Commercial Bank Of Ceylon is in LK, which has a high grid carbon intensity relative to other regions.
+This request for Commercial Bank Of Ceylon is in LK, which has a medium grid carbon intensity relative to other regions.

 Science Based Targets Initiative